crozone/FormatWith/README.md

 ## Performance:

-On a low end 1.3Ghz mobile i7, the SpeedTest test function completes in around 1 second.
-The SpeedTest test performs 1,000,000 string formats, with a format string containing 1 parameter.
+The SpeedTest test function performs 1,000,000 string formats, with a format string containing 1 parameter.
+On a low end 1.3Ghz mobile i7, this completes in around 700ms, giving ~1.4 million replacements per second.

 The SpeedTestBigger test performs a more complex replacement on a longer string containing 2 parameters and several escaped brackets, again 1,000,000 times.
-On the same hardware, this test completed in around 2 seconds.
+On the same hardware, this test completed in around 1 seconds.

 The SpeedTestBiggerAnonymous test is the same as SpeedTestBigger, but uses the anonymous function overload of FormatWith.
-It completes in around 2 seconds, with no noticeable difference in speed to the non-anonymous overload.
+It completes in just under 2 seconds.
+Using the anonymous overload of FormatWith is slightly slower due to reflection overhead, although this is minimised by caching.

-So as a rough performance guide, FormatWith can perform about 1,000,000 parameter replacements per second on low end hardware.
+So as a rough performance guide, FormatWith will usually manage about 1 million parameter replacements per second on low end hardware.